fledge-iot/fledge/docs/plugin_developers_guide/10_testing.rst

      .. code-block:: console

-        $ valgrind --leak-check=full  services/fledge.services.south --port=39821 --address=127.0.0.1 --name=ServiceName -d
+        $ valgrind --leak-check=full  services/fledge.services.south --port=39821 --address=127.0.0.1 --name=ServiceName --token=StartupToken -d

-     Where *ServiceName* is the name you gave your service
+     Where *ServiceName* is the name you gave your service and *startupToken* as issued following above steps.

   - Once the service has run for a while shut it down to trigger *valgrind* to print a summary of memory leaks found during the execution.